Financially reviewed by Patrick Flood, CFA.

 Backtests of leveraged ETFs below are using my own data series I created in an attempt to accurately simulate how these leveraged ETFs – which are relatively new products – would have behaved historically.
 This factors in their daily resetting, fees, and borrowing costs, so returns shown are net of those things.

 The backtest below compares 1x (“normal”), 2x, and 3x versions of the All Weather Portfolio, all using Utilities instead of Commodities and all using 2x gold since a 3x gold ETF is no longer available.
-It goes back to 1987.
+It goes back to 1987 and runs though February, 2021:

-The Sharpe ratio (risk-adjusted return) comes out higher for the 2x and the 3x compared to the regular, unleveraged version.
-All the versions of the AWP have higher Sharpe ratios and smaller max drawdowns than the S&P 500.
-The 2x and 3x versions of the AWP above have higher general and risk-adjusted returns than the S&P 500, though obviously that comes with much greater volatility.
+Interestingly, the risk-adjusted return of all of them (Sharpe) was identical, and higher than that of the S&P 500.
+The 2x and 3x versions of the AWP above have higher general and risk-adjusted returns than the S&P 500, though obviously that came with greater volatility.

 2x Leveraged All Weather Portfolio Using Utilities